-- 3. Regis University will assist complainant with contacting local police if complainant requests and provide the complainant with contact information for local police department - 4.
-Regis University will provide complainant with referrals to on and off campus mental health providers - 5.
-Regis University will assess need to implement interim or longterm protective measures, if appropriate. - 6.
-Regis University will provide the victim with a written explanation of the victim's rights and options - 7.
-Regis University will issue a "No Contact Order" to the accused party if requested and deemed appropriate - 8.
-Regis University will provide written instructions on how to apply for a Civil Protection Order - 9.
-Regis University will provide written information to complainant on how to preserve evidence - 10.
-Regis University will provide a copy of the policy applicable to domestic violence, dating violence, sexual assault and stalking to the complainant and inform the complainant regarding timeframes for inquiry, investigation and resolution - 11.
-Regis University will inform the complainant of the outcome of the investigation, whether or not the accused will be administratively charged and what the outcome of the hearing is - 12.
+Incident Being Reported Procedure Institution Will Follow Regis University will provide referrals for medical care, if appropriate Regis University will assess immediate safety needs of complainant Regis University will assist complainant with contacting local police if complainant requests and provide the complainant with contact information for local police department Regis University will provide complainant with referrals to on and off campus mental health providers Regis University will assess need to implement interim or long- term protective measures, if appropriate.
+Regis University will provide the victim with a written explanation of the victim's rights and options Regis University will issue a "No Contact Order" to the accused party if requested and deemed appropriate Regis University will provide written instructions on how to apply for a Civil Protection Order Regis University will provide written information to complainant on how to preserve evidence Regis University will provide a copy of the policy applicable to domestic violence, dating violence, sexual assault and stalking to the complainant and inform the complainant regarding timeframes for inquiry, investigation and resolution

+- 11. Regis University will inform the complainant of the outcome of the investigation, whether or not the accused will be administratively charged and what the outcome of the hearing is - 12.
 Regis University will take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation.